XanaNite/api-hack-gastroflix/README.md

 ## Changes made based on user feedback
 	* need to add catch for error with movies
+		* displaying movies results in cors depending on time accessed
 	* description about about on homepage
 	* Header
 		* make image smaller